d3x41/documentation-dev/md/faq/How-to-update-GUI-default-profile.md

-# How to update GUI default profile ?
+# How to update GUI default profile?

 ## In what cases?
 You might need to update the default profile as provided on the live CD if updating the kaisen-skeleton package.